gruelbox/transaction-outbox/README.md

 ## Managing the "dead letter queue"

 Work might be retried too many times and enter a blocked state.
-You should set up an alert to allow you to manage this when it occurs, resolve the issue and clear the blocked state of the work, since the work not being complete will usually be a sign that your system is out of sync in some way.
+You should set up an alert to allow you to manage this when it occurs, resolve the issue and unblock the work, since the work not being complete will usually be a sign that your system is out of sync in some way.

 ```java
 TransactionOutbox.builder()